Deadline: January 14, 2018

 - possibility to publish research in a Harvard GSD publication

-- Applicant must have graduated from a professionally accredited architecture degree program in the past 15 years.
-(Graduates prior to 2000 are ineligible.)
-Holders of multiple degrees may apply, provided they received their professional degrees between 2001 and January 2015.
+- An affiliation to the GSD is not required (Graduates prior to 2003 are ineligible.)
+Holders of multiple degrees may apply, provided they received their professional degrees between 2003 and January 2018.
 Applicants need not be registered or licensed.

 - Applicants may not have received the Arthur Wheelwright Traveling Fellowship previously.

 - Winners of the Wheelwright Prize may not hold other fellowships concurrently.

 - The Wheelwright Prize is available to individual entrants only; teams or firms will not be considered.

 - Current Harvard GSD faculty, instructors, and staff are not eligible.

 - Winners are expected to spend a minimum of 6 months (cumulative) outside of their countries of residence in order to conduct their proposed research.